vvcb/paesoe-test/_drafts/memorandum-paesoe.md

 We strongly believe that we are in the right time to act and work together to make our voices heard for issues related to our professional category.
 The impetus for the formation of the association arises from the fact that we are neither physicians/doctors nor health officers working in public health activities.
 We cannot fit for all the existing medical professional associations in our country.
 We are non-physician/non-doctor clinicians or according to the WHO definition advanced associate clinicians offering comprehensive emergency obstetric and surgical cares in primary hospitals of our country.

-ESO definition: ESO defines an advanced associate clinician who is registered as "Emergency Surgical Officer" who has completed a graduate degree MSc in Integrated Emergency General surgery, Obstetrics & Gynaecology (IEGSOG curriculum, 2009).
+ESO definition: ESO defines an advanced associate clinician who is registered as &quot;Emergency Surgical Officer&quot; who has completed a graduate degree MSc in Integrated Emergency General surgery, Obstetrics &amp; Gynaecology (IEGSOG curriculum, 2009).
 The advanced associate registered practitioner assumes responsibility and accountability for diagnosis and management of emergency general surgical, obstetric and Gynaecologic conditions.
 ESO are not only limited to patient centered clinical activities but also, can conduct research activities, responsibility to train and educate their fellow colleagues and also in consultation and leadership.

-### <a name="Name of the association"></a>Name of the association
+<a name="Name of the association"></a>
+### Name of the association

-The association is called _Professional Association of Emergency Surgical Officers of Ethiopia_, abbreviated as "PAESOE".
+The association is called _Emergency Surgical officers association of Ethiopia_, abbreviated as "ESOAE".

-### <a name="Objectives of the association"></a>Objectives of the association
+<a name="Objectives of the association"></a>
+### Objectives of the association

 - To keep all Emergency surgical Officers of Ethiopia closely knit and in constant touch with each other and build a spirit of unity for a     common goal: _"improve quality and accessible obstetric and emergency surgical care for the most rural poor population of our country"_.
 - To create, associate or co-operate with any other societies or associations having similar objectives locally or internationally.
 - To facilitate continued medical education, PhD, Medical speciality locally or internationally for members of ESOAE.
 - To facilitate clinical scholarship, sharing of evidence-based best clinical practice